pteichman/gopheracademy-web/content/advent-2014/backoff.md

 The backoff policy itself is data only and holds no backoff state, allowing safe concurrent use with no need for allocations.

-The state of the connection itself is held entirely in the retryConn function, making it easier to reason about its behavior.
+All state, including the connection itself and the attempt counter, is held entirely in the retryConn function.
+You can reason about the state of the connection without looking anywhere else.
+The attempt counter is simply an integer, not a property hidden behind an opaque struct.

 If a fatal error occurs when dealing with `conn`, you can easily return that from retryConn without disrupting another process.